Sturlaugs saga starfsama

 Sturlaugs saga starfsama is a legendary saga from the 14th century about Sturlaugr the Industrious, who was the son of a Norwegian Hersir.

 After having killed a competing suitor and chased away a second one, he married Åsa the Fair, the daughter of a jarl.
 Her old foster-mother helps Sturlaugr with advice and predictions.
 The hero has to undertake a dangerous journey to find the horn of an aurochs and enquire about its origins, which is even more dangerous.

 Eventually, Sturlaugr becomes a high chieftain in the Swedish army.
-His son was Göngu-Hrólf of Göngu-Hrólfs saga.
+His son is Göngu-Hrólfr, the hero of Göngu-Hrólfs saga.